 Pro-tip: When cleaning your laptop or desktop, absolutely avoid pouring any type of liquid onto the body.
 Water and electronic devices do not mix well and could result in extreme damage to your computer.

-Believe it or not, updating your passwords is a task as crucial as backing up your data.
-Verizon’s 2017 Data Breach Investigations Report found that an alarming 81% of hacking-related breaches leveraged either stolen and/or weak passwords .
-Poor password behavior encompasses everything from using the same password for every account to using simple, guessable passwords like “password” or “123456.”
+Believe it or not, updating your passwords is a task as crucial as backing up your data if you want to keep on top of your pc or laptop maintenance.
+Verizon’s 2017 Data Breach Investigations Report found that an alarming 81% of hacking-related breaches leveraged either stolen and/or weak passwords.
+Poor password behaviour encompasses everything from using the same password for every account to using simple, guessable passwords like “password” or “123456.”

 When it comes to basic computer maintenance, protecting your digital world against cybercriminals should always be at the forefront of your task list.
 No security system is perfect, and more today than ever before, consumers are realizing this on a large scale.